allen-chen-noaa-gov/IOPAC_pub/README.md

 This is a repository containing the Input-Output model for Pacific Coast Fisheries (IOPAC), created by [Jerry Leonard](https://github.com/allen-chen-noaa-gov/IOPAC_pub/blob/main/inst/leonard_TM.pdf).
-This model estimates gross changes in economic contributions and impacts due to changes in fishery harvests, for example from environmental or policy changes.
+This model estimates gross changes in economic contributions due to changes in fishery harvests, for example from environmental or policy changes.
 This readme documents the repository and provides a minimal reproducible example.

 ## Data submodule